SDBranka/ML_Basic_Validation_and_Test_Set/README.md

 <ul>
     <li>Download or clone this repository to your desktop</li>
-    <li>A user should store their training data set and their test data set as a .csv files in the data folder<ul>
+    <li>A user should store their training data set and their test data set as .csv files in the data folder</li>
     <li>Run main.py in an appropriate Python environment</li>
 </ul>